adunning/dissertation/5-reading-alexander.md

               discrimen forte; and another after 9.11 Ex ipsa carnem sumentem.

-## Physical Description

-### Structure

-- University Library, Gg.
-6. 42(= G) [NA] [DVC] [Florilegium]
-    - seems to be a standard Cambridge binding; identical to Kk.5.10
-        - that book also has parchment strips between quires; seems to be a Cambridge thing also, but note that it must have been done before James, since it sometimes confuses him

-- (some notes by Hunt in Alexander Neckam, (thesis) 160–61)

 ### Page Layout

+## Contents

+The manuscript can be divided into three 'booklets' bound into a single volume [on booklet theory, see @gillespie:2011medieval]: the first consisting of *Sol meldunensis*, Galfridus's prose florilegium composed entirely of Alexander Neckam's works, divided into two books (which is often what scholars mean when they refer to the 'Neckam Florilegium'); the second of Geoffrey of Monmouth's *Prophetia Merlini*; the third of a verse florilegium containing mostly Alexander's poetry but also related material from other authors, lacking formal organization but certainly not put together at random.
+The question is whether this material was intended to be placed together; *Sol meldunensis* has a definite close, and the later booklets do not refer to it directly.
+The second booklet has even been thought to come from a different manuscript entirely [Hunt??? cat???
+McD???], though in its decoration it is in many ways imitative of the material that preceds it.
+The third booklet was certainly produced by the same scribes as *Sol meldunensis*.
+Under closer examination, the materials form an imitative unity.

+### I. *Sol meldunensis*, the prose Alexander Neckam florilegium (quires 1–21, fols.
+3–212)

+Though Galfridus does not appear in any lists of English writers, he presents his florilegium as a new work, and it seems most appropriate to think of it as such as rather than a mere mine for information on the canon of Alexander Neckam's writings.
+It is structured under the following major headings:

+- Epistula. (fol.
+3r) [beginning book one]
+- Incipit proemium in librum Secundum. (fol.
+70r)
+- Incipit liber secundus.
+In quo agitur de misericordia et de suggillatione quorundam uitiorum. (fol.
+72r)

+### II.
+Geoffrey of Monmouth, *Prophetia Merlini* (quire 22, fols.
+213–222)

+R.W.
+Hunt thought that this was a quire from another manuscript; this may be so, but it seems far too convenient that it is presented first of all as another Geoffrey addressing an Alexander, surely recalling the abbot of Malmesbury and Alexander Neckam.
+Geoffrey of Monmouth and [Alexander of Lincoln] were both bishops; Geoffrey of Malmesbury and Alexander Neckam were both abbots.
+Perhaps this

+The inclusion of the passage is otherwise mysterious: William of Malmesbury was not particularly fond of Geoffrey of Monmouth [@malmesbury:1998gesta, p. ?], but perhaps this was seen as a convenient way of reflecting a desire on the abbot's part to

+It is given the siglum ζ in Michael Reeve's edition of the text, one of five manuscripts viewed as stemming from the hypothetical anscestor Π [@monmouth:2007history, pp. xxx, l].

+### III.
+The verse Alexander Neckam florilegium (quires 23–24, fols.
+223–237)

+### Poems on Wine

+- Petrus Blesensis, De commendatione vini (223)
+- Robertus de Bellafago, De commendatione cervisiae (223–223v)
+- Petrus Blesensis, Responsio (223v–224)
+- Alexander Nequam, De vino (224v–232)

+### Other verses by Alexander Neckam

+- Novus Avianus (232v–234v)

+- De vase aureo in quo continetur Eucharistia, etc. (235–236)

+- De passione Salvatoris (237–237v).

 ## Origin

 *Sol meldunensis* is addressed to 'Gaufridus' (fol.
 71v), 'pastor pie' (fol.
 3r).
-The only candidate fitting this description is Geoffrey, abbot of Malmesbury abbey (20 km from Cirencester), which allows the volume to be dated to 1246–60 [@knowles:2001heads, p.
+The only known candidate fitting this description is Geoffrey, abbot of Malmesbury abbey (20 km from Cirencester), which allows the volume to be dated to 1246–60 [@knowles:2001heads, p.
 2:51; @hunt:1984schools, p.
 118].
 Presumably Geoffrey would have known Alexander before his death in 1217.
 The author identifies himself as 'Galfridus' (fol.
 3r):

 > | Sol meldunensis et cinthia lux monachorum,
 > | Suscipiat tua queso nouum dignatio carmen